While US summer surge is waning, more mandates in the works

 What’s behind the decline isn’t entirely clear, though health experts point out that the numbers are falling as more are people getting vaccinated and new requirements for the shot are being put in place by government and private employers.

-Several big employers and institutions with vaccine requirements are seeing high compliance rates.
-Kaiser Health in California said more than 97% of its workers have been vaccinated, while 92% of Denver’s municipal employees have gotten the shot, well above the city’s overall rate.
+Several big companies and institutions with vaccine requirements are seeing high compliance rates.
+In Denver, 92% of its municipal employees have gotten the shot, well above the city’s overall rate.

 Ochsner Health, Louisiana’s largest health system, said last week that 82% of its employees were fully vaccinated.
 But this week, a group of employees sued to block the mandate, which includes making unvaccinated spouses pay an extra $200 a month in health insurance.

+Since its vaccination requirement was announced, the inoculation rate among employees has gone from 78% to 92%, Kaiser said.

+“Vaccine requirements work.
+New data reinforces that fact each day,” White House COVID-19 coordinator Jeff Zients said Wednesday.

-The easing is happening along with other encouraging developments, including the possibility that vaccinations for 5-to-11-year-olds will become available in a matter of weeks and the first pill for treating people sick with COVID-19 could reach the market by year's end.
+The easing of cases, death and hospitalizations is happening along with other encouraging developments, including the possibility that vaccinations for 5-to-11-year-olds will become available in a matter of weeks and the first pill for treating people sick with COVID-19 could reach the market by year's end.

 Worldwide, newly reported cases fell in the last week, continuing a declining global trend that began in August, the World Health Organization said.
 The U.N. agency reported that the biggest drop decline in deaths was in Africa.